 So why is it so important, and how do you get leadership experience anyway?
 We answer both those questions and more below.

 Why is leadership experience so important?

-Well, colleges aim to not only educate their students and hand them a diploma, but guide them to become leaders in their various fields.
-They seek to better the next generation—and so finding leaders among the students applying is important.
+Colleges aim to not only educate their students and hand them a diploma but guide them to become leaders in their various fields.
+Those who have already displayed leadership qualities are showcasing exactly what colleges are looking for in the next generation.

 - Section leader in marching band